dennis-musk/APUE/README.md

 # APUE
-This directory stores study and exercise codes of APUE
+This directory stores study and exercise code of APUE.

+Add APUE 3 code.